 In fact, we provide an explicit HHS structure, which is described in Theorem \ref{thm:MCG_mod_Dehn}.
 Corollaries of hierarchical hyperbolicity for these groups include: finiteness of the asymptotic dimension of $MCG(S)/DT_K$ \cite{HHS_III}, uniform exponential growth \cite{AbbottNgSpriano:uniform}, and (using the description of the HHS structure) that the maximal dimension of quasiflats is $\lfloor (3g-3)/2\rfloor$ and each quasi-flat of that dimension is a union of finitely many standard orthants \cite{HHS_I,HHS:quasiflats}.
 The latter result might be useful to prove quasi-isometric rigidity, which we formulate as a question:

 \begin{questintro} For $K$ as in Theorem \ref{thmi:MCG}, is $MCG(S)/DT_K$ quasi-isometrically rigid? \end{questintro}

-A strategy to give a positive answer to Question \ref{quest:qi_rigid} could involve adapting arguments from \cite[Section 5]{HHS:quasiflats} and from \cite{Bowditch:WP_rigid}, and proving a combinatorial rigidity result.
-Using the lifting techniques from \cite{DFDT} that we develop further in Subsection \ref{subsec:lifting_gons}, it might be possible to prove such a result by reducing it to combinatorial rigidity of a suitable complex on which $MCG(S)$ acts.
+A strategy to give a positive answer to Question \ref{quest:qi_rigid} could involve adapting arguments from \cite[Section 5]{HHS:quasiflats} and from \cite{Bowditch:WP_rigid}, and proving a combinatorial rigidity result whereby one shows that the automorphism group of a suitable simplicial complex coincides with the desired group.\footnote{After this paper was originally circulated, this approach has been successfully implemented for punctured spheres in \cite{MangioniSisto}.} Using the lifting techniques from \cite{DFDT} that we develop further in Subsection \ref{subsec:lifting_gons}, it might be possible to prove such a result by reducing it to combinatorial rigidity of a suitable complex on which $MCG(S)$ acts.
 We pointed to \cite{Bowditch:WP_rigid} because we expect the structure of $MCG(S)/DT_K$ to more closely resemble that of the Weil-Petersson metric than that of the mapping class group itself, since, roughly speaking, we made the annular curve graphs bounded and hence irrelevant.